 Offer Collateral

 Unsecured loans can be a bit more difficult to get approved for and often come with higher interest rates due to the higher risk for the lender.
-If you can offer some sort of collateral to back the loan, such as a car, jewelry, or home equity, you can increase your chances of getting approved for a loan.
+If you can offer some sort of collateral to back the loan, such as a car, jewellery, or home equity, you can increase your chances of getting approved.

 Keep in mind that you risk losing your valuable asset if you fall behind on loan payments, as the lender may repossess it.